 - Place orders in good time and be clear about delivery deadlines.

 - Pay on time and follow their purchase order system to keep costs down.

-- Make sure your purchasing, stock control and payment systems work well and are kept up to date.
+- Make sure your purchasing, stock control, and payment systems work well and are kept up to date.

 - Ask about their plans for development or expansion to make sure they can continue to supply what you need.

-Suppliers reward referrals
+#5.
+Suppliers reward salon referrals

 When you are happy with your supplier be prepared to recommend them.

 If you keep an eye open for opportunities you can pass their way you’ll find they will be prepared to do the same for you.
 Like you, they know word of mouth is one of the best ways to grow their business.

 Looking for more ideas on watching the salon pennies?
 Try this post.